 Approval of an application is not a guarantee that the applicant will be awarded a charter.
 Before an application is finally approved, a contract spelling out all aspects of the charter school operation must be agreed upon.
 While it must be realized that there is some element of subjective judgment in evaluating proposals, a proposal can be evaluated on its completeness, responsiveness to criteria, and the integration of innovative ideas into a realistic operation to educate students.
 Especially important in the chartering process is the effective use of research literature, the design and focus of the program, and how the proposal integrates organizational structure, budget, and program into an operational whole.

-Applicants will be notified as to the status of their proposal by the last business day of September.
-Applicants whose proposals receive Superior or Satisfactory ratings will be notified of the applications approval and receive instructions for initiation the development of the charter contract.
+Applicants will be notified as to the status of their proposal by the last business day of August.
+Applicants whose proposals are approved will be notified and receive instructions for initiating the development of the charter contract.
 Applicants whose proposals require additional work will be notified of the deficiencies and given an opportunity to respond within a specified time period.
+Applicants whose proposals are not approved will also receive notification.